Starmer: G7 will discuss Russia sanctions if Putin holds out on ceasefire talks

 Leaders will hold talks on the war in Ukraine and spiralling conflict in the Middle East as they gather at a major global summit in Canada.

-G7 allies will discuss the prospect of more sanctions on Russia unless Vladimir Putin comes to the table for peace talks, Sir Keir Starmer has said.
+G7 allies will discuss the prospect of more sanctions on Russia if Vladimir Putin continues to resist calls for an unconditional ceasefire in Ukraine, Sir Keir Starmer has said.

 Ukrainian President Volodymyr Zelensky is expected to attend the conference in Canada, where leaders from the world’s major economies are descending on a luxury mountain lodge in the Rockies for talks on global security.